Panniculectomy vs. Abdominoplasty

 Pannicultectomy can be covered by insurance if certain criteria are met.
 These are different for each insurance company.
 I advise patients to call the customer service line for their insurance and request a copy of their company’s requirements to qualify for “panniculectomy.”
 One common requirement is that a patient must be 12-18 months out from bariatric surgery and have lost at least 100 pounds.
 Other requirements include that weight loss has stabilized and that the patient has medical problems secondary to their pannus that have not responded to medical measures.
 This means that you have tried everything and you still are having problems.
 These problems need to be documented in your medical chart by your physician.

 Panniculectomy is not a cosmetic procedure.
 It is not intended to improve the appearance of your midsection, although it often does to some extent.

-An abdominoplasty or tummy tuck is the cosmetic procedure that is performed to primarily improve the way one’s midsection looks.
+An abdominoplasty or tummy tuck is a cosmetic procedure that is performed to primarily improve the way one’s midsection looks.
 A tummy tuck removes as much loose skin as possible instead of just the loose skin overhanging the pubic area.
 It also tightens abdominal muscles that may be stretched apart, which helps to strengthen the abdomen, especially after childbirth.